alexandrehsaad/swift-collection-protocols/README.md

 # swift-collection-protocols

-A Swift package containing collection protocols, for the Swift programming language.
+A package containing collection protocols, for the Swift programming language.

 ## Overview